 Born on January 6, in the Castillian village of Tomelloso to a well-to-do family that makes its living from cultivating their land and vines.
-Spanish Civil War breaks out triggered by the military uprising of July 17, which led to a successful coup d’état.
-War ends on April 1, 1939 giving way to a military dictatorship under General Francisco Franco.
-However, his childhood in the village is peaceful and happy.
+The Spanish Civil War breaks out triggered by the military upheaval of July 17, which led to a successful coup d’état.
+War ends on April 1, 1939, giving way to a military dictatorship under General Francisco Franco.
+Notwithstanding this, his childhood in the village is peaceful and happy.

-During the summer his uncle, the painter Antonio López Torres, introduces him to painting.
+During the summer his uncle, the painter Antonio López Torres, initiated him in painting.
 He teaches little Antonio the importance of painting from life by placing the motif right in front of him; first to draw it and then to paint it in oil.
-In October, despite his young age, 13, and thanks to the mediation of his uncle, the parents of Antonio López agree to let him go to Madrid to prepare for his entry into the School of Fine Arts of San Fernando.
+In October, despite his young age, 13 years old, and thanks to the mediation of his uncle, Antonio López's parents agree to let him go to Madrid to prepare for his admission into the School of Fine Arts of San Fernando.

-Completes his Fine Arts studies in San Fernando in 1955, having won several competition awards during his School years.
-During these years he meets those who will become close friends and his future wife; Enrique Gran, Lucio Muñoz, Francisco and Julio López, Joaquín Ramo, Francisco Nieva, Amalia Avia, Isabel Quintanilla and María Moreno.
-Before finalizing his studies in January, he takes part in one of his first group exhibitions along with three of his friends, Lucio Muñoz and Francisco and Julio López, which is organized by the General Directorate of Fine Arts.
-In May he wins a contest of the National Department of Education, being awarded a travel grant, which he uses the summer of that year to tour Italy during a month with his friend and fellow sculptor Francisco López.
+Completes his Fine Arts studies in San Fernando in 1955, winning several awards in the School competitions.
+During these years he meets those who will become his closest friends and his future wife: Enrique Gran, Lucio Muñoz, Francisco and Julio López, Joaquín Ramo, Francisco Nieva, Amalia Avia, Isabel Quintanilla and María Moreno.
+Before terminating his studies in January, he takes part in one of his first group exhibitions organized by the General Directorate of Fine Arts along with three of his friends, Lucio Muñoz and Francisco and Julio López.
+In May, he gets a travel grant by winning a contest of the National Education Delegation, which he uses in the summer of that same year to go touring Italy for a month with his friend and colleague, the sculptor Francisco López.

-Begins to search for his own language right from his formative stage, by testing various resources, and being those of surreal nature which appear most often in his first paintings.
+From his formative stage, he began to search for his language and tried various resources, being those of a surreal nature that would appear in many of the paintings of his first production.
 The landscapes of this period are usually inhabited by figures or by Still Lifes.
-Although he already paints cheerful vegetable themes, figures are the protagonists of much of the works he produces during these years
+Although he already paints cheerful vegetable themes, figures are the protagonists of much of the works he produces during these years.

-Given the difficulty of establishing himself in the capital, he lives between Madrid and Tomelloso.
-His first solo exhibition, Antonio López García and his time, is held at the Ateneo de Madrid in December 1957.
+Given the difficulty of settling in the capital, he lives between Madrid and Tomelloso.
+Antonio López García and his time, his first solo exhibition, is held at the Ateneo de Madrid in December 1957.

-Wins the Still Life section of the annual Fine Arts competition of the Rodríguez Acosta Foundation in Granada with the work En la cocina, thus getting a travel grant that he uses to visit Greece accompanied again by Francisco López.
-They also travel to Rome thanks to a studies scholarship obtained by Antonio from the Ministry of Education.
+Wins the Still Life section of the annual Fine Arts competition of the Rodríguez Acosta Foundation in Granada with the work "In the kitchen", thus getting a travel grant that he uses to visit Greece accompanied again by Francisco López.
+Together they will also visit Rome thanks to another scholarship obtained by Antonio from the Ministry of Education.

-Lives between Madrid and Tomelloso until 1960, becoming both places the background of his paintings.
-From that year on Madrid turns into the main character of several of his paintings and it will no longer disappear from his subject matter.
-At this time he is beginning to develop his sculptural activity, which will occupy much of his production in the coming years.
+Lives between Madrid and Tomelloso until 1960, thus becoming both places the background of his paintings.
+From that year on, Madrid turns into the main character of several of his paintings and will no longer disappear from his themes.
+At that time, he is beginning to develop his sculptural activity that will occupy a large part of his production in the coming years.

-An individual show of his work opens at Biosca Gallery in Madrid, which was then ran by Juana Mordó, who later became his gallerist.
-Receives rave reviews and sells several of his artworks to Spanish collectors.
+He exhibits individually at the Biosca Gallery in Madrid, then run by Juana Mordó, who would later become his art dealer.
+This show receives rave reviews and sells several of his artworks to Spanish collectors.

 Marries the painter María Moreno.

-Joins the roster of artists at the new Juana Mordó’s Gallery, which opens with a group exhibition featuring all of them on March 13.
-From that moment on and thanks to the international connections of the gallery, he participates in several group exhibitions at international level; particularly in the United States and Germany.
-In the latter there is a growing interest on the so-called Spanish Realism, which results in the arrangement of various group shows from that time until the eighties, many of which includes the work of Antonio López, Francisco López, Isabel Quintanilla and María Moreno.
+Joins the roster of artists at the new Juana Mordó Gallery, which is opened on March 13th with a group exhibition featuring works by them all.
+From that moment on, and thanks to the international connections of the gallery, he participates in numerous foreign group exhibitions, particularly in the United States and Germany.
+In the latter, there is a growing interest in the so-called Spanish Realism, which results in the organization of various group shows until the eighties.
+Many of these exhibitions include the work of Antonio López, Francisco López, Isabel Quintanilla, and María Moreno.

-In 1964 he begins teaching at the School of Fine Arts of San Fernando in Madrid, which he will keep doing so for several courses until 1969.
+In 1964, he begins teaching at the School of Fine Arts of San Fernando in Madrid, continuing several courses until 1969.

-Gradually begins to divest his artworks of surreal elements in order to adopt a closer and more objective approach to reality.
-Interiors bare of figures appear in both his paintings and drawings, being workrooms and bathrooms the spaces most often depicted in his drawings.
-The figures he paints usually belong to his more intimate circle, which is a continuing feature of his work..
+Gradually begins to purge his works of surrealist elements to gain a more objective approach, closer to reality.
+Interiors bare of figures appear in both his paintings and drawings, choosing very often workrooms and bathrooms to feature his drawings.
+On the other hand, the figures represented in his artworks often belong to his intimate circle, which is a permanent characteristic of his work.

 Begins one of his most important sculptures: Hombre y mujer (Reina Sofía Museum).

-Becomes represented by the Marlborough Gallery, New York.
+Antonio begins to be represented by Marlborough Gallery, New York, USA.

-Exhibits individually at both the Galatea Gallery in Turin, Italy, and Claude Bernard Gallery in Paris, France.
+Exhibits individually both in Galatea Gallery in Turin, Italy, and Claude Bernard Gallery in Paris, France.

-Is awarded with the Prize of the City of Darmstadt, Germany.
+Is awarded the Prize of the City of Darmstadt, Germany.

-Continues to represent interiors to which he adds windows seen from inside and even some figures like in the drawing depicting his uncle at his own house, Casa de Antonio López Torres (1972-1975).
-His interest in the human habit of eating leads him to render it in both drawings and oil paintings, being the painting La cena (1971-1980) one of his most representative works on the subject.
+Continues to represent interiors to which he adds windows seen from inside and even some figures, like in the drawing depicting his uncle at his house, Casa de Antonio López Torres (1972-1975).
+This way, he broadens the subject matter of realism, to which he also contributes a new vision of some motifs like the places in the house, incorporating the toilet and the kitchen, but devoid of characters.
+His interest in the human habit of eating leads Antonio to render it in both drawings and oil paintings, thus producing one of his most representative works on the subject, the painting La Cena (1971-1980).

-During these years his work is also exhibited in major international group shows such as Contemporary Spanish Realists at the Marlborough Gallery in London (1973) or Realismus und Realität at the Kunsthalle Darmstadt, Germany (1975).
+During these years, his work is also exhibited in major international group shows as Contemporary Spanish Realists at the Marlborough Gallery, London (1973) and Realismus und Realität at the Kunsthalle Darmstadt, Germany (1975).

-During this period he works on some of his most important pieces, especially in some of his most famous sights of Madrid as Gran Vía (1974-1981) or Madrid desde Torres Blancas (1974-1982), as well as in the sculptures Hombre y Mujer (1968-1994).
+Throughout this period, he works on some of his most important pieces, especially in some of his most famous sights of Madrid as Gran Vía (1974-1981) or Madrid desde Torres Blancas (1974-1982), as well as in the sculptures Hombre y Mujer (1968-1994).
 Keeps working on the theme of the window seen from inside, starting several paintings depicting this subject at different times of the day..

-Is awarded with the Gold Medal of Merit in Fine Arts and the Pablo Iglesias Prize.
+Is awarded the Gold Medal of Merit in Fine Arts and the Pablo Iglesias Prize.

-The Juan March Foundation organizes his first retrospective exhibition at the Museum of Albacete that arouses great interest among the public and the critics.
+The Juan March Foundation organizes his first retrospective exhibition at the Museum of Albacete, arousing great interest among the public and the critics.

 Is one of the three artists selected to represent Contemporary Spanish Art and exhibit individually in Europalia 85, Brussels.
 The other two artists are Antoni Tàpies and Eduardo Chillida.
 His work gets a lot of press attention.

-Plays the leading role in a film shot in his own house under the direction of Víctor Erice, The Quince Tree Sun, which depicts his creative process.
-Many people from his inner circle appear in the movie; several members of his family and close friends.
-This film, which will be premiered in 1992, harvests great reviews and awards, among which stands out the Jury Prize of the Cannes Film Festival (1992).
+He shoots El sol del membrillo in his own house under the direction of Víctor Erice, a film that portrays his creative process and in which some members of his family and friends appear.
+This film, released in 1992, garners good reviews and awards, among which stands out the Jury Prize of the Cannes Film Festival (1992).

-They give him the Tomás Francisco Prieto Prize from the Madrid Mint, to which he had to respond with a series of coins in gold, silver and bronze, choosing a man and a hare as the motifs on each side of the coins.
+Receives the Award Tomás Francisco Prieto from Madrid Mint, for which he is commissioned a series of coins in gold, silver, and bronze.
+Chooses a man and a hare as motifs for each of the sides of the coins.

-At the Focus Abengoa Foundation in Seville an exhibition is organized that explores his creative process: Antonio López, process of a work.
+Fundación Focus in Seville organises an exhibition that explores his creative process: Antonio López, proceso de un trabajo.

-The Valladolid City Council, together with the sculptors Francisco and Julio López Hernández, commission a monumental sculpture of the Kings of Spain, which they will inaugurate in 2001 in their current location: the Cloister of the Herreriano Courtyard of the Monastery of San Benito de Valladolid.
+The City Council of Valladolid commissions him and the sculptors Francisco and Julio López Hernández, a monumental sculpture of the King and the Queen of Spain.
+This statue is unveiled in 2001 in its current location: the Monastery of San Benito in Valladolid.

-The sculptures Man and Woman (1968-94), accompanied by nineteen preparatory drawings, are presented at the Museo Nacional Centro de Arte Reina Sofía, on the occasion that the whole set has entered the museum's collection as a gift from Repsol YPF, which had Acquired from North American collector Dorothy C. Weicker who, in turn, had purchased them in 1975.
+The sculptures Man and Woman (1968-94) are presented at the Museo Nacional Centro de Arte Reina Sofía (1968-94), accompanied by nineteen preparatory drawings, on the occasion of having entered the entire set in the museum's collection as a gift from Repsol YPF.
+These sculptures were acquired from the North American collector Dorothy C. Weicker, who, in turn, had bought them in 1975.

 He is named Honorary Member of the American Academy of Arts and Letters in New York .

-This same year he received two other distinctions: the Medal of Honor from the Menéndez Pelayo International University of Santander and the City of Alcalá de Henares Prize for the Arts.
+This same year he receives two other distinctions: the Medal of Honor from the Menéndez Pelayo International University of Santander and the City of Alcalá de Henares Prize for the Arts.

 In June of this year, he received the highest award for Fine Arts in Spain and Latin America: the Velázquez Prize for Plastic Arts.

-His first public monumental solo sculptures, El Día y La Noche, are installed at Madrid Atocha Station .
-Another pair of bronze heads inspired by these, Carmen awake and Carmen asleep, were placed in April at the Fine Arts Museum in Boston, which acquired them coinciding with the individual exhibition dedicated to her in parallel to a large exhibition on Spanish art by the Modern Age: El Greco to Velázquez.
-Art during the Reign of Philip III , curated by Ronni Baer.
+His first public monumental solo sculptures, El Día y La Noche, are installed at Madrid Atocha Station.
+Another pair of bronze heads inspired by these public sculptures, Carmen awake and Carmen asleep, are placed in April at the Fine Arts Museum in Boston, coinciding with the individual exhibition dedicated to her in parallel to a large show on Spanish art by the Modern Age: El Greco to Velázquez.
+Art during the Reign of Philip III, curated by Ronni Baer.